 It may sound like we have tons of rules at our house, but we keep it to less than 10 per category, to make them easy to remember.
 If you have more than 10 rules for dinnertime or 10 household rules, then consider grouping some together to be a little more general.
 Kids will get overwhelmed and forget the house rules and expectations if there are too many.
 You can use a simple magnetic chore chart like the one featured here:

 6. Designate punishments and rewards.

 A rules list is only effective if it is enforced.
 Discipline and reward methods vary per family, but try to include these in the family discussion.
 Let kids know that breaking a dinnertime rule (after a warning) will get them excused from the table, or breaking a family value will mean loss of allowance or early bedtime.
 However, also remember to include REWARDS on the rules chart.
 What do the kids get out of this deal?
 Will they earn allowance?
 A special toy?
 Staying up late?
 One of the best rewards for little ones is time together.
 So we have often used sticker charts to help track their rewards.
 After so many stickers, they earn a trip to the park, or the ice cream shop, or a Saturday with Mom.
-Help them get excited about the rules!
+We have also used a Dimes for Disney jar so they could earn dimes from good behavior during deployment.
+Help them get excited about following the rules!

 7. Display them in a visible place.

 Post the kids’ house rules and expectations where they are needed most.
 For us, this is the dining room wall.
 We spend time around the table, not just for meals, but for homework and games too.
 Where do you do the most yelling or disciplining in your house?
 Where do the kids need a visual reminder of the household rules?
 Is it in their bedroom?
 The kids’ bathroom?
 Post the rules in these places, at their eye level.